0

 Clearly, taking steps to actively protect the liver is a good idea, and there is growing evidence that NMN may slot in nicely.
 Early studies show significant improvement in various organs, including the liver, with the increase of NAD – a few that can be accomplished with NAD precursors like NMN.
 A 2020 study looked specifically at the effects of NMN on liver health in both cellular and mouse models to gauge whether it might help limit early stages of liver damage from progressing.

-Cells showing liver scarring and how NMN helps improve their health.
+Cells showing liver scarring and how NMN helps improve their health

 Part of the issue presented by scarred liver tissue is an altered protein network that overproduces collagen proteins.
 That’s a good thing for strong bones and cartilage, but it’s problematic in the liver.
 The study found that NMN successfully reduces collagen deposits in the liver, while simultaneously reducing specific liver enzymes in the blood – the very enzymes that increase in response to injury or inflammation in the liver.
 The big takeaway from the study was that in mice, at least, NMN does indeed prevent liver scarring.
 Even more promising, the same research team found that human models of liver scarring backed up the theory that NMN might help prevent scar tissue from building up, resulting in improved liver health.